DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/messagebus_consumers.md

 - Allow to specify a message key/category (*producers*) and to filter message of a specified key/category (*consumers*)
 - Allow to consume a same message more than once
-- Implementing a message offset, allowing consumers to seek at next required message.
-As it will be stored in clients cache, this offset must be of one of the Python types below :
+- Implementing a message offset, allowing consumers to seek the next required message.
+As it will be stored in clients cache, this offset must be of one of the Python types below:
   - int
   - float
   - str